microsoft/vscode-docs/docs/languages/powershell.md

 The PowerShell Extension includes PSSCriptAnalyzer by default, and automatically performs analysis on PowerShell script files being edited in VSCode.

-[PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer#introduction) is a static code checker for Windows PowerShell modules and scripts.
-PSScriptAnalyzer checks the quality of Windows PowerShell code by running a set of rules.
+[PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer#introduction) is a static code checker for PowerShell modules and scripts.
+PSScriptAnalyzer checks the quality of PowerShell code by running a set of rules.
 The rules are based on PowerShell best practices identified by the PowerShell Team and the community.
 Pester generates diagnostic rescords (errors and warnings) to inform users about potential code defects and suggests possible solutions for improvements.

 ### PSScriptAnalyzer Settings

 PSScriptAnalyzer is shipped with a collection of built-in rules that checks various aspects of PowerShell code such as presence of uninitialized variables, usage of PSCredential Type, usage of Invoke-Expression etc. additional functionalities such as exclude/include specific rules are also supported.

-To disable PSSCriptAnalyzer open the settings browse extensions select the PowerShellExtension and deselect the checkbox for
+To disable PSSCriptAnalyzer open the settings, browse extensions, select the PowerShell Extension and deselect the checkbox for

 ![PSScriptAnalyzer Settings](./images/powershell/pssaExtensionSetting.png)